-Livestock plays a key role in the economies and livelihoods of the people in the East African Community (EAC) .The sector contributes an average of 10% of GDP of EAC Partner States.
+Livestock plays a key role in the economies and livelihoods of the people in the East African Community (EAC).
+The sector contributes an average of 10% of GDP of EAC partner states.
 Average contribution of livestock to agricultural GDP is between 30% and 15%.
 Despite the potential, the sector is faced with many challenges including aflatoxin related impacts on animal health and productivity.

-Aflatoxin is a poison produced by a fungi residing in the soil and dead decaying matter in the field and infect crops such as maize, groundnuts, cassava and bean among others while they are still on the farm (pre-harvest), after harvest (post-harvest) and also during storage and process ing.
-All animals are affected by consumption or exposure to aflatoxin especially through contaminated feeds as well as pastures, hay, straw and silage.
-This contributes to various livestock diseases, low livestock productivity, and death.
-Highly susceptible animals include rabbits, ducks, pigs, dogs, calves, turkeys, sheep, cattle,
+Aflatoxin is a poison produced by a fungi residing in the soil and dead decaying matter in the field and infect crops such as maize, groundnuts, cassava and bean among others while they are still on the farm, (pre-harvest) after harvest during storage (post-harvest) and also during storage and processing.
+All animals are affected by consumption or exposure to aflatoxin especially through contaminated feeds as well as pastures, hay, straw and silage among others and this contributes to various livestock diseases and low livestock productivity especially highly susceptible animals such as rabbits, ducks, and pigs dogs, calves, turkeys and sheep, cattle and chick among others.
+Aflatoxin has proven to have negative health impacts on animals, which include death from ingesting large amounts; lowered productivity; and immunosuppression.
+In mammals, acute and chronic Aflatoxicosis, may lead to damage of the liver and other effects on animal health and productivity.
+Aflatoxicosis is the poisoning that results from ingesting aflatoxins in contaminated food or feed.

-Aflatoxicosis is the poisoning that results from ingesting aflatoxins in contaminated food and feed.
-Numerous studies on African livestock indicate annual mortality is high with rates varying from 6% to 28% across all species and age groups, with around 25% of young animals dying each year (Otte and Chilona2002).
+Numerous studies on African livestock indicate annual mortality is high.
+Literature review revealed that annual livestock mortality varies from 6% to 28% across all species and age groups, with around 25% of young animals dying each year (Otte and Chilona2002).
 Annual mortality of backyard poultry is 30% to 80%.
-The majority of this loss is due to infectious disease, with malnutrition a secondary cause (Grace et al. 2012) .
-Worldwide, aflatoxins are the most important contam - inant of commercial animal feeds.
+The majority of this loss is due to infectious disease, with malnutrition a secondary cause (Grace et al. 2012).
+Worldwide, aflatoxins are the most important contaminant of commercial animal feeds.
 In sub-saharan Africa, most feed samples contain aflatoxins and many contain aflatoxins above the recommended limits.
 This suggests that aflatoxin could be one of the factors contributing to the current burden of livestock disease.

 The impact of aflatoxin on animal productivity is widely documented.
 For example, studies show that chickens fed on contaminated feed weighed from 38% to 97% less than birds fed on normal diets.
-Layers given feeds containing 10,000 ppb aflatoxin reduced egg pro - duction by 70% (Huff et al. 1975).
+Layers given 10000 ppb reduced egg production by 70% (Huff et al. 1975).
 A review of multiple studies showed that mycotoxins in diets reduced pig weight gain by 21% (Andretta et al. 2011).
-In pigs, every extra, 1000 ppb in pig feed was associated with a 3.9% extra decrease in weight (Andretta et al. 2011).
+In pigs, every extra 1000 ppb in pig feed was associated with a 3.9% extra decrease in weight (Andretta et al. 2011).
 In broilers, for every mg/kg (1000 ppb) increase of aflatoxin in the diet, the growth rate would be reduced by 5%.

 Since aflatoxins cannot be completely prevented in crops, improved pre and post-harvest measures are crucial.
 Strong local, national, and regional regulatory environment is needed to prevent highly contaminated crops from entering feed and food chains.
 However, regulations are not enough.
 There is need for skilled human capacity, reliable and affordable technologies and infrastructure for quality assurance on management of aflatoxins.
 Enhancing of awareness on aflatoxin prevention and control is an area that calls for concerted efforts at all levels.